 Making cherry cobbler filling with fresh cherries is really easy.
 I just mix mine right in the baking dish.
 You'll need:

 - Cherries - I've used dark cherries here which have a sweeter flavor.
-You can also use sweet cherries, but may want to increase the amount of sugar in the filling to compensate.
+You can also use tart cherries, but you may want to increase the amount of sugar in the filling to compensate.

 - Sugar - To sweeten the filling and give it that jam consistency.

-- Arrowroot Powder (or Cornstarch) - helps to thickens the juice released from the cherries as they bake.
+- Arrowroot Powder - Starch helps to thickens the juice released from the cherries as they bake.
+I have also used a little starch in the biscuit topping to give it a lighter texture.

-- Gluten Free 1-to-1 Flour Blend - I use Bob's Red Mill for all of my baking.
-You can use the flour blend of your choice.
+- Gluten Free Flour Blend - I use Bob's Red Mill 1 to 1 flour for all of my baking.
+You can use the flour blend of your choice but ensure it contains xanthan gum or a similar binder.

-- Baking Soda & Baking Powder - To help the biscuits become light and fluffy.
+- Baking Soda & Baking Powder - A combination of leavening agents help the biscuits become light and fluffy.
 Baking soda also assists in creating the golden brown top.

 - Vegan Butter - I use either Miyokos or Country Crock Plant Butter.
 You can use your favorite vegan butter, or substitute with regular butter if you're not dairy free.